partylikeits1983/miden-examples/book/src/mint_consume_send_tutorial.md

-# Tutorial #2: Mint, Consume, Send
+# Mint, Consume, and Send Assets

 *Using the Miden Client in Rust & TypeScript to Mint, Consume, and Send Assets*